Stroom's Internal IDP

 In this configuration, Stroom acts as its own Open ID Connect Identity Provider and manages both the user accounts for authentication and the user/group permissions, (see Accounts and Users).

-A fresh install will come pre-loaded with a user account called admin with the password admin.
-This user is a member of a group Group (users) A named group of users to which application and document permissions can be assigned.
+A fresh install can create a user account called admin with the password admin, which is a member of a group Group (users) A named group of users to which application and document permissions can be assigned.
 Users can belong to multiple groups.
 A Group can belong to multiple groups.
-Groups allow permissions to be assigned to the group such that members of that group inherit those permissions.Click to see more details... called Administrators which has the Administrator application permission.
-This admin user can be used to set up the other users on the system.
+Groups allow permissions to be assigned to the group such that members of that group inherit those permissions.Click to see more details... called Administrators holding the Administrator application permission.
+This admin user can then be used to set up the other users on the system.

 While Stroom is pre-configured to use its internal IDP, this section describes the configuration required.